Table of Contents

 Connection with two or more inputs and dedicated DSO meter

-Third-party Charging Station Systems and Remote OCPP Server
+Third-Party Station Systems and OCPP Remote Server

 In this case, Climkit only manages user access via their RFID badges and uploads transactions to the platform for billing.